SpareBank1/designsystem/README.md

 A fresh SVG sprite should now have arrived at your destination.

-Note: **it is recommended that you _not_ check the generated sprite into source control, but instead let ffe-icons generate it at build-time.** This is to ensure that, in the event of an icon being altered, it is updated for all ffe-icons users.
+Note: **it is recommended that you _not_ check the generated sprite into source control, but instead let ffe-icons generate it at build-time.** This reduces the number of manual build steps, and keeps you up-to-date.